Summary

 We collect, hold, use and disclose Personal Information for the following purposes:

-• for the purpose(s) for which it was disclosed to or collected by us;
+- for the purpose(s) for which it was disclosed to or collected by us

-• for any other purposes for which you have consented from time to time.
+- for any other purposes for which you have consented from time to time.

-The above purposes include using and disclosing your Personal Information:
+These purposes include using and disclosing your Personal Information:

-• to share your Personal Information with third parties requesting that we provide the Services to you who require the information to complete the provision of the Services;
+- to share your Personal Information with third parties requesting that we provide the Services to you who require the information to complete the provision of the Services

-• to respond to your enquiries and provide you with relevant information;
+- to respond to your enquiries and provide you with relevant information

-• to update your Personal Information;
+- to update your Personal Information

-• to collect information required for reporting to relevant regulatory bodies (if required);
+- to collect information required for reporting to relevant regulatory bodies (if required)

-• as permitted or required by law; and
+- as permitted or required by law

-• for any other uses identified at the time of collecting your Personal Information.
+- for any other uses identified at the time of collecting your Personal Information.

-We may use or disclose Personal Information for secondary purposes where it would be reasonable to expect us to do so, and that secondary purpose is related (or directly related in the case of Sensitive Information) to the primary purpose.
+We may use or disclose Personal Information for secondary purposes where it would be reasonable to expect us to do so and that secondary purpose is related (or directly related, in the case of Sensitive Information) to the primary purpose.

 Overseas disclosure

 It is unlikely that we will need to disclose your Personal Information to an overseas recipient or otherwise store your Personal Information overseas.
 If we do need to do so, this will generally be limited to third party providers of services such as website hosting, data storage, electronic communications and data analysis.
-Any such disclosure will be done in accordance with the Act.
+Any such disclosure will be made in accordance with the Act.

 Using our website and cookies